elnurgar/mzxml-precursor-corrector/README.md

 5) The script will fix mzXML data file after file.
 ![Step5](/doc/Step4.PNG)

-6) The script will generate for each mzXML to be fixed, new mzXML called _modified with fixed precursor values.
+6) The script will generate new  _modified mzXML with with fixed precursor m/z values.
 ![Step6](/doc/Step5.PNG)

 7) At the same time for each mzXML file the script will generate a csv file with MS1 scan number, MS2 scan number, MS2 precursor old m/z value, MS2 precursor new m/z value, Score and Rank